link1905/system-design-101/content/practices/booking-system/_index.md

 ##### Cross-region Conflicts

-While **DynamoDB** supports serializable isolation for transactions within a single region, this guarantee does not extend to Global Tables due to their asynchronous replication.
+While DynamoDB supports serializable isolation for transactions within a single region, this guarantee does not extend to Global Tables due to their asynchronous replication.
 A transaction can complete successfully in one region but be subsequently overwritten by a newer change from another region (due to **last writer wins**), potentially leading to data inconsistencies.

 > For more details, refer to the AWS documentation on [transactions in DynamoDB](https://docs.aws.amazon.com/amazonDynamoDB/latest/developerguide/transaction-apis.html).

-To prevent this, we must enforce a single-writer principle, ensuring that all modifications to a specific record occur in only one region.
+To prevent this, we need to enforce a single-writer principle, ensuring that all modifications to a specific record occur in only one region.
 There are two primary ways to achieve this:

 - **Designate a Primary Region**: Route all write operations to a single primary region (e.g., **us-east-1**),